FelipeBudinich/fun.voyage/content/Notes/Walter Benjamin.md

 > **In the same way today, by the absolute emphasis on its exhibition value the work of art becomes a creation with entirely new functions, among which the one we are conscious of, the artistic function, later may be recognized as incidental.**

 This is the chapter’s most destabilizing claim: that what we currently label as “art” may not, in retrospect, be art at all in any essential sense.
-Its artistic dimension is a side effect of deeper forces; visibility, reproducibility, symbolic labor, social distribution.
+Its artistic dimension is a side effect of deeper forces; visibility, reproducibility, distribution and the market.

 > **This much is certain: today photography and the film are the most serviceable exemplifications of this new function.**